 There are many reasons why people sell and buy stuff on sites for secondhand shopping.
 One obvious reason is to make a good deal.
-Another reason is that people also see it as a practical way to get rid of furniture and other things.
+Another is that people also see it as a practical way to get rid of furniture and other things.
 There is also a growing trend to shop vintage items and clothes.
 Last but not least there is the environmental argument.
 Schibsted’s Swedish marketplace, Blocket, has conducted user surveys showing that the growing awareness of climate change is getting stronger as an incentive to use the site.
 No matter what the motivation might be, the trade on these sites is an important contribution to reducing our carbon footprint.

 AN AGGREGATED RESULT

 To calculate the climate savings we have collaborated with IVL The Swedish Environmental Research Institute.
 IVL has used sales statistics from the marketplaces, as well as customer surveys and information about energy consumption in the operation from the site’s office and its server rooms.
 The method behind the calculation is based on the assumption that each sold used product replaces the production of a new, equivalent one including the waste management of the product.
-By analyzing products sold on the sites, IVL have extracted climate data that has been recalculated into their equivalents in kilograms of carbon dioxide.
+By analyzing products sold on the sites, IVL have extracted climate data that has been recalculated into their equivalents in tons of carbon dioxide.

 We speak of carbon dioxide since it is the most important one of greenhouse gases.
 It’s a result of combusting all kinds of material as well as from humans and animals breathing.
 As we use more and more resources the CO2 levels are constantly growing and increasing the greenhouse effect – causing global warming.
 As a result we see more environmental disasters, less drinkable water and smaller harvests.

 A GLOBAL CHALLENGE